Anthony Sully: Arrest

 Anthony Sully was arrested on August 25, 1983, after investigators positively matched his fingerprints to those found on the barrels containing the bodies of Thomas, Oakden and Melendez.
 In addition to the fingerprints left on the barrel's surface, Sully and Burns' handprints were found on the concrete as well.
 Following his arrest, the police officers searched Sully's car and hangar, where they found that the barrels had been stolen from another nearby hangar.
 While examining the suspect's car, plastic bags were found that had an identical structural defect to those with which Michael Thomas' body had been wrapped up in, as well as a white cotton rope.
 With the help of forensic technology, it was established that this same rope had been used to tie up the limbs of Barbara Searcy.
 While combing through the hangar, police also found a pack of Benson & Hedges-brand cigarettes, the batch of which corresponded to the number of smoked cigarette butts found on the body of Kathryn Barrett.
-After his arrest, Tina Livingston contacted law enforcement, confessing her complicity in the crimes and testified against her cohorts, leading to the additional arrests of Keli Burns and Michael Francis.
+After Sully was arrested, Tina Livingston contacted law enforcement, confessing her complicity in the crimes and testified against her cohorts, leading to the additional arrests of Keli Burns and Michael Francis.
 In October 1983, Anthony Sully was charged with the six murders, but pleaded not guilty on all counts.

 Trial

 On June 3, 1986, Sully was found guilty on all counts by jury verdict, on the basis of which, just twelve days later, he was sentenced to death.
 After the announcement of the verdict, Sully made a 40-minute speech professing his innocence.

-His main accomplice, Tina Livingston, accepted a plea deal with the San Mateo County Attorney's Office: in exchange for a life sentence, she would act as a key witness for the prosecution and give detailed testimony on each case, for which she would be charged with negligent homicide.
+His main accomplice, Tina Livingston, accepted a plea deal with the San Mateo County Attorney's Office: in exchange for a lighter sentence, she would act as a key witness for the prosecution and give detailed testimony on each case, for which she would be charged with negligent homicide.
 Livingston was convicted in the summer of 1986 and sentenced to three years imprisonment, but was released with time served as, by the time of the court decision, she had been imprisoned since her arrest in August 1983.
 Michael Francis was convicted as an accomplice in the Barrett murder in January 1986, and sentenced to life imprisonment with a chance of parole after 25 years; the same punishment was given to Sully's last accomplice, Keli Burns, who was convicted in the murders of Thomas, Melendez and Oakden.